Skip to content

 This article highlights the key factors to consider when implementing the product in a large IT organization.
 By addressing these areas in advance, you can facilitate a more efficient startup process and ensure you are fully oriented once everything is set up.

-Begin by entering all assets you plan to scan into the Asset Manager and create tags to organize these assets effectively.
-The more comprehensive your tagging is from the outset, the better prepared you and your team will be once scanning is complete.
-Tags play a crucial role across all functionalities of the product, enabling you to implement user team restrictions based on specific tags, conduct scans, generate tailored reports, and develop remediation plans.
-While tagging can be performed retrospectively, it is highly advisable to establish detailed tags from the beginning for optimal efficiency in later stages.
+Begin by entering all assets you plan to scan into Asset Manager, then create tags to organize these assets effectively.
+The more comprehensive your tagging is from the start, the better prepared you and your team will be once you've run your scans.
+Tags play a crucial role across all product functionalities, enabling you to implement user team restrictions based on specific tags, run scans, generate tailored reports, and develop remediation plans.
+While you can tag retrospectively, we strongly advise establishing detailed tags from the beginning to optimize efficiency later.

-• Type of network, i.e, External, DMZ, Internal, Servers, clients, etc.
+• Type of network (External, DMZ, Internal, Servers, clients, etc.)

-If this has not been implemented in the organization, you can take advantage of our business impact setting.
+If this has not been implemented in your organization, you can use our business impact setting.

 In large IT environments, managing a vast number of host assets presents inherent challenges.
 Depending on your scanning objectives and frequency, you may find that a single Scanner Appliance is insufficient to complete all scheduled scans within a week.
-Additionally, there are limitations on the total number of IPs that can be included in a single scan run or schedule.
+There are also limitations on the total number of IPs that can be included in a single scan run or schedule.

-To address these challenges, it is advisable to increase the number of scanner appliances and conduct multiple scans in parallel across different devices.
-Generally, a Scanner Appliance should only run one active scan at a time to ensure efficiency and accuracy; while it may be feasible for smaller organizations to run multiple scans concurrently, this practice is best avoided in larger setups.
+To address these challenges, we advise increasing the number of Scanner Appliances and conducting multiple scans in parallel across different devices.
+Generally, a Scanner Appliance should only run one active scan at a time to ensure efficiency and accuracy.
+While it may be feasible for smaller organizations to run multiple scans concurrently, this is best avoided in larger setups.

 Read more in-depth

-This article covers more details about scanning huge networks and how to benefit from more scanner appliances or added hardware resources.
+This article provides more details on scanning large networks and how to benefit from additional scanner appliances or additional hardware resources.

-The Teams feature enables you to effortlessly assign roles and delegate permissions to various users, thereby streamlining your workflow and enhancing overall efficiency.
-As you plan the implementation, take the time to thoughtfully consider how your organization will be structured within the product and determine which teams and individuals should have access to specific information.
+The teams feature lets you effortlessly assign roles and delegate permissions to users, streamlining your workflow and improving overall efficiency.
+As you plan the implementation, take time to consider how your organization will be structured within the product and determine which teams and individuals should have access to which information.

 A well-structured approach from the beginning will enable your teams to concentrate on addressing vulnerabilities rather than navigating through excessive data.
-Generally, adopting a minimalist strategy is beneficial; grant each team access solely to the results and tickets related to their systems.
-This focused access will allow them to work more effectively and efficiently.
+It's generally beneficial to adopt a minimalist strategy by granting each team access only to the results and tickets related to their systems. allowing them to work more effectively and efficiently.
 Consider implementing Single Sign-on (SSO) if you have many users.

 Users & team highlights

 Organize your users into distinct teams within the product.
-Set up multiple teams for your users, aligning the Security Center closer to your organizational responsibilities.
+Set up multiple teams to align Security Center more closely with your organizational responsibilities.

 Assign specific roles and permissions to each team, controlling your users' access to different parts of Security Center.

-Assign specific tags to a team along with permissions, giving users access to assets with the applied tags.
+Assign specific tags to a team, along with permissions, so users can access assets with those tags.

 Efficiently divide and control asset permissions across your user base.